Niksko/blog/content/posts/fixing-istio-nlb-connection-errors/index.md

 This is exactly what we do in order to allow internet traffic to ingress into our Kubernetes clusters.
 There is a `NodePort` service that exposes a port on our nodes, and behind this service are our Istio ingress gateway pods that handle the traffic.

+{{< figure src="service-nat.jpg" caption="How traffic is routed via a `NodePort` service in Kubernetes." alt="A diagram of how traffic is routed from a client through an NLB to a `NodePort` on a server, at which point `iptables`takes over to route traffic to the workload" >}}

 It's worth noting that all of this iptables NATing is just that: NATing.
 There are no additional TCP connections being created here.